Your favorite Major League Baseball teams return to the diamond this February and March for Spring Training.

 MLB teams head south for Spring Training—competing in either the Arizona Cactus League or the Florida Grapefruit League.
 Each club has a designated Spring Training ballpark in Arizona or Florida, which they call home for warm-weather training.

 During preseason, teams mostly play exhibition games against fellow MLB clubs.
-But sometimes, minor league teams, colleges, and foreign national teams get in on the action.
-This year will see some MLB clubs play against national teams in the build-up to the 2023 World Baseball Classic.
+But sometimes, minor league teams, colleges, and foreign national teams get in on the action—especially during World Baseball Classic years.

 We’ve outlined the two Spring Training leagues in the tables below, highlighting every team’s spring ballpark and in-market TV networks.
 You can also visit each team’s schedule to see when and where games are happening.